PandorasFox/NeonWhite-PuppyPowerTools/README.md

 After that, grab the latest .dll from the [Releases page](https://github.com/PandorasFox/Neon-White-Mods/releases) and drop it in the "Mods" folder in your Neon White folder, e.g. `SteamLibrary\steamapps\common\Neon White\Mods`.

-## Configuration

-Configuration for this mod is provided by the **Mono Varient** of [Melon Preferences Manager](https://github.com/sinai-dev/MelonPreferencesManager/releases/).
-Its default in-game bind is F5.
+You will also need to install the **Mono Varient** of [Melon Preferences Manager](https://github.com/sinai-dev/MelonPreferencesManager/releases/) in order to configure this mod.
+Its default keybind is F5, but you can easily rebind it in-game.

 The IL2CPP version of Melon Preferences Manager will **NOT** work.
 You **must** use the Mono variant.

+### Additional Notes

+You should probably add `--melonloader.hideconsole` to your game launch properties (right click the game in steam -> properties -> launch options at the bottom of that window) to hide the console that melonloader spawns.
+You really only need that if you're a mod developer; it's a weird default.